uvarc/rc-website/content/userinfo/rivanna/software/tensorflow.md

 ```

 # Local Copy of Container Image
 The TensorFlow container images contain all the libraries and software packages required to run TensorFlow.
-In order to run SLURM or interactive jobs (ijobs), it is best practice to create a local copy of the container image in your own /home or /scratch directory.
+In order to run Slurm or interactive jobs (ijobs), it is best practice to create a local copy of the container image in your own /home or /scratch directory.
 The container images can be copied like any other file on Rivanna.

 A library of prepared TensorFlow containers prepared to run on Rivanna's GPU nodes can be accessed through these commands:
 ```